polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/primitives.md

 - `BlockNumber`: A type which encodes the total number of ancestors any valid block has.
 Typically a 32-bit quantity.

-## SRML Primitives
+## FRAME Primitives

-There are an additional set of primitives that are assumed about a runtime built with the Substrate Runtime Module Library (SRML):
+There are an additional set of primitives that are assumed about a runtime built with the Substrate FRAME:

 * `Call`: The dispatch type that can be called via an extrinsic.